Plantar Fascia Tear

 Physical Therapy is an excellent solution once the acute pain of Ankle Bursitis has reduced.
 A physical examination can identify muscular imbalances that can cause an overload of the bursa, while a gait analysis can identify biomechanical faults that can also contribute to an overload.

-A thorough rehabilitation protocol consisting of strengthening exercises, stretches and balance exercises alongside insoles and recommended footwear is an effective form of treatment.
+A thorough rehabilitation protocol consisting of strengthening exercises, stretches, balance exercises alongside insoles and recommended footwear is an effective treatment.

 In some cases, steroid injection under ultrasound guidance is required to reduce inflammation levels of the bursa, but there is a risk of infection.